jantimon/next-yak/README.md

-# next-jak
+# next-yak

 yet another CSS-in-JS library

 a CSS-in-JS with the power of "dynamic at the speed and reliability of static" 🙃

-the initial version of next-jak will only work for next.js
+the initial version of next-yak will only work for next.js

 ## Motivation